evilpenguinmn/FileProTools/README.txt

 The primary author may be contacted by email at (do the usual anti-spam substitutions):

-info at technodane dot com
+mschwarz at technodane dot com